-Dominion currently anticipates that it will achieve resolution of GSI-191 and closure of GL 2004-02 for SPS 1 and 2 per the following schedule:
+Dominion currently anticipates that it will achieve resolution of GSI-191 and closure of GL 2004-02 for NAPS 1 and 2 per the following schedule:

-In-vessel Testing/Analysis - Dominion is participating in the PWROG program for establishing revised and bounding in-vessel debris limits.
-As noted above, Dominion will develop a plan for demonstrating compliance with the PWROG program limits and communicate that plan to the NRC within 60 days of the PWROG establishing new in-vessel acceptance criteria.

-Plant Modifications - The need for additional plant modifications is not anticipated at this time.
+- In-vessel Testing/Analysis Dominion is participating in the PWROG program for establishing revised and bounding in-vessel debris limits.
+As noted above, Dominion will develop a plan for demonstrating compliance with the PWROG program limits and communicate that plan to the NRC within 60 days of the PWROG establishing new in-vessel acceptance criteria. - Plant Modifications - Removal of Fibrous Insulation As noted above, sufficient fibrous insulation will be removed and replaced in the Units 1 and 2 containments with RMI to remediate the subsequently identified TempMat insulation in containment ZOIs.
+Insulation walkdowns and measurements (scans) were performed during the recently completed NAPS 2 spring refueling outage (RFO) and are currently scheduled to be performed during the 2013 NAPS 1 fall RFO.
+Insulation removal/replacement modifications will be completed for NAPS 1 and 2 during the 2016 fall and spring RFOs, respectively.
+These completion dates are within the SECY 12-0093 proposed resolution period for Option 2 (deterministic) plants of three RFOs after January 1, 2013. - The need for additional plant modifications is not anticipated at this time.
 However, the revised in-vessel acceptance criteria being developed by the PWROG could potentially indicate that additional insulation removal/remediation or testing is required.
-Should that occur, Dominion will notify the NRC as part of its plan for demonstrating compliance with the PWROG program limits as noted above.
+Should that occur, Dominion will notify the NRC as part of its plan for demonstrating compliance with the PWROG program limits as noted above. - Licensing Basis Update Dominion will update the current licensing basis (UFSAR in accordance with 10 CFR 50.71(e), etc.) following NRC acceptance of the updated supplemental response for NAPS 1 and 2 and completion of the identified insulation remediation modifications in containment per plant modification procedures and processes.